The 13 Best Bipolar Disorder iPhone & Android Apps of 2013

 eMoods Bipolar Mood Tracker

-You may note your ever-changing moods in the moment, but do you remember how you felt on the second Tuesday of last month?
+You may note your mood when you’re in the moment, but can you remember how you felt on the second Tuesday of last month?
 Probably not.
-That’s why it’s important to track your mind states with eMoods Bipolar Mood Tracker.
+That’s why it’s important to keep an ongoing record of your mental state with eMoods Bipolar Mood Tracker.

-With this app, you can track your manic and depressive episodes (highlighting extreme symptoms), up to 11 medications, and your current sleep cycle with long, exhaustive notes.
-At the end of the month, you can email a printable graph chart to your mental health professionals.
+With this free Android app, you can track your manic and depressive episodes and highlight extreme symptoms.
+You can also record up to 11 medications, and your current sleep cycle.
+At the end of the month, email a printable graph chart to your mental health professional.

 T2 Mood Tracker

-No, this moody mammal isn't as frightening as it sounds.
-In fact, this cute and cuddly cartoon bear, whose attitudes range from cheery and optimistic to annoyed and negative, aims to help bipolar patients learn to laugh at the myriad feelings they face in a day.
-Cycling through random statements, each evincing a different disposition, the bear helps the bipolar patient feel less alone in their mood shifts.
+This cute and cuddly cartoon bear’s attitudes range from cheery and optimistic to annoyed and negative.
+Bipolar bear aims to help bipolar patients learn to laugh at the many different feelings they face in a day.
+It cycles through random statements, each representing a different feeling.
+The bear is meant to help people with bipolar disorder feel less alone in their mood shifts.

-Although this app has a lighthearted tone, developers designed it to bring awareness to the serious issues those with bipolar disorder face.
-Even better, 30 percent of the purchase price goes to a non-profit organization serving those with bipolar disorder.
+Although this Apple app has a lighthearted tone, developers designed it to bring awareness to the serious issues those with bipolar disorder face.
+And 30 percent of the purchase price goes to a nonprofit organization that serves people with bipolar disorder.

 Bipolar Disorder Connect

-It’s common for a bipolar sufferer to feel isolated, particularly during depressive episodes.
-So why not get in touch with a large bipolar community, dealing with the same issues as you?
+It’s common for people with bipolar disorder to feel isolated, especially during episodes of depression.
+So why not get in touch with a community of people who are dealing with the same issues as you?

 We selected these bipolar disorder apps based on their potential to aid people with bipolar disorder and their loved ones in a number of ways.
 Additional factors considered in selecting these apps included: user ratings, affordability, accessibility, format, functionality, and relevance to bipolar disorder and its community's needs.
 Together, this collection represents the gamut of helpful iPhone and Android apps that are successfully designed to make life with bipolar disorder more manageable.